 The minimum entry requirements for widening access applicants are:

-- SQA Higher: CCC to include Art & Design and English or a written subject requiring the use of English
+- SQA Higher: CCC to include Art / Design (or a creative design and/or media subject such as Graphic Communication, Media Studies) and English or a written subject requiring the use of English

 Alternative Qualifications